pilaraponte/pilaraponte/README.md

 Welcome to my GitHub profile.
-- 🔭 I’m currently working on Customer Success
+- 🔭 I’m currently working as an IT Service Analyst
 - 🌱 I'm a FullStack developer student.
 - 😄 Pronouns: she/her